Hoglandets-IT/beetl/docs/getting-started.md

 ### Generate update diffs

-As a tool to help you understand what is going to be updated you can tell beetl to perform a dry run and output a diff for each row that is going to be updated containing only the unique indentifiers and the values that have change.
+As a tool to help you understand what is going to be updated you can tell beetl to perform a dry run and output a diff for each row that is going to be updated containing only the unique indentifiers and the values that have changed.
 You can do this by passing `generate_update_diff=True` to the `sync` method.

 ```python
 from beetl.beetl import Beetl